 NAYA is a contemporary art book that engages and broadens perspectives of first person relationships to scale.
 It is an edition of five case bound books, published in May of 2017.

 NAYA means partial viewpoint, abstracted from what an item might be in itself.
 Generated visual and textual content are designed to intentionally push past the rules and guidelines of the medium.
 The book has no formal structure.
 Ideally someone could pick it up and discover something even if they just glanced at a few pages.
 The individual parts cannot be separated from the whole.
 The book exists as a textural experience, meant to be viewed all at once.
-Embedded devices such as pagination and balance of layout enhance the process of discovery and develop over the course of the book.
+Embedded devices such as pagination, inserts, and balance of layout enhance the process of discovery and develop over the course of the book.
 Accompanying text helps to provide a sort of framing device for the images without being overtly referential.